 Exchange is one of the most fundamental parts of being human.
 Successful platforms facilitate exchanges by reducing transaction costs and/or by enabling externalized innovation.
 As a byproduct, platforms also create ecosystems and leverage their inherent network effects.
 With the advent of connected technology, these ecosystems enable platforms to scale in ways that traditional businesses cannot.

 It’s important to remember that a platform is a business model, not just a piece of technology.
-A lot of people make the mistake of conflating a platform with an app or a website, but a platform isn’t just a piece of software.
+A lot of people make the mistake of conflating a platform with a mobile app or a website, but a platform isn’t just a piece of software.
 It’s a holistic business model that creates value by bringing together consumers and producers.

 Platform business models aren’t new.
 In fact, they’re as old as human civilization itself – all the way back to early marketplaces, bazaars and auction houses.
 Think of a bazaar in ancient Rome.
 The bazaar owner leases booths to merchants.
 The merchants put products in their booths.
 The bazaar owner then advertises to customers to come to the bazaar.
 The customers consume the goods that the merchants, the producers, are offering to sell.
 The platform, the bazaar, facilitates these exchanges by bringing together the consumers and producers.

 In the 20th century, we saw platform business models in the shopping mall and auction house.
 Like their predecessors, these businesses have mostly used brick-and-mortar locations to facilitate exchanges.
 But thanks to connected technology, platforms can now facilitate the exchange of value produced by decentralized networks of individuals.
 The result is that platforms can now facilitate exchanges at an unprecedented scale.

 That’s why in the Connected Revolution, platform business models built on technology will create the most value.